Truffle Butter

 "Truffle Butter" is a song by rapper Nicki Minaj featuring Drake and Lil Wayne.
-It is included as an exclusive bonus track on the iTunes Store edition of Minaj's third studio album The Pinkprint (2014).
-Produced by Young Money Entertainment, Cash Money Records and Republic Records, the song was released as the fifth single from the album on January 23, 2015.
+It is included as an exclusive bonus track on the iTunes edition of Minaj's third studio album The Pinkprint (2014).
+Produced by Young Money Entertainment with help by Cash Money Records and Republic Records, the song was released as the fifth single from the album on January 23, 2015.
 "Truffle Butter" is hip hop song and contains a sample of Maya Jane Coles' song "What They Say" (2010).
 In March 2015, it was sent to urban contemporary and contemporary hit radio.

-The song peaked at number 14 on the US Billboard Hot 100, extending her lead as the female with the third most appearances on the Hot 100.
+The song peaked at number 14 on the US Billboard Hot 100, extending her lead as the woman with the third most appearances on the Hot 100.
 Various artists such as T.I. and Ludacris have released cover versions of the song.
 The song received a nomination for Best Rap Performance at the 58th Grammy Awards.

 Background and release

 During an interview with Capital Xtra on June 23, 2013, Minaj revealed that her then-upcoming album The Pinkprint would "definitely" include a collaboration with Canadian rapper Drake: "We're supposed to meet up this week to get some stuff crack-a-ling in the studio.
 I think there'll be another feature on the album that will blow people away.
 I'm super excited about that too, but it's obviously a secret!"

 In September 2014, a song titled "Whatcha Say" by Mally Mall, Tyga and Drake leaked online.
 The song featured the same instrumental and Drake verse which would end up on Truffle Butter.
-Minaj later explained Tyga got the song after Drake laid his verse and added his own, along with a chorus from Mally Mall.
+Minaj later explained Tyga got the song after Drake added his verse and added his own, along with a chorus from Mally Mall.
 Minaj had told him not to release it as she was planning to use both artists for the final version, but an unknown rapper got the file, added his own verse, and leaked it online.
 This would lead to a minor, since ended feud between Minaj and Tyga.

 In December 2014, Minaj released the track list for The Pinkprint, which included two songs featuring Drake and Lil Wayne: "Only" appears on the standard release, while "Truffle Butter" is included on the iTunes deluxe edition.

 Republic Records initially announced that "The Night Is Still Young" would be the next single from The Pinkprint following "Bed of Lies"; however, the label later confirmed "Truffle Butter" as the follow-up single, with it being released to US radio on March 3, 2015.

-An accompanying lyric video, produced by FLEEK and directed by Zigmortius, premiered on YouTube on March 10, 2015.
+An accompanying lyric video, directed and animated by Zi9mortius, premiered on YouTube on March 10, 2015.